hendrikmaus/openhab-auth-router/README.md

 ```

 Now point your browser to port 9090 on the machine the container runs on.
-You should be able to access your OpenHAB as usual.
+You should be able to access your openHAB as usual.

 > If you encounter issues, please open an issue on Github.